1agentilperret/computerscience20/_sources/Python/EasyGUI/Reference.rst

 To create a pop up window that shows the contents of a file as rendered HTML, use the ``show_file`` function.

-This function requires three arguments, the path of the file (as a string), the window title (as a string), rendering engine to use (also a string).
+This function requires three arguments, the path of the file (as a string), the window titre (as a string), rendering engine to use (also a string).

 .. sourcecode:: python